dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv1.x.md

 Please continue following the steps outlined in the [proxy server](docs/concepts/authorization/v1.x/configuration/proxy-server) configuration.

-## Configuring a Dell CSI Driver with Container Storage Module for Authorization
+## Configuring a Dell CSI Driver with Container Storage Modules for Authorization

 The second part of Authorization deployment is to configure one or more of the [supported](docs/concepts/authorization#supported-csi-drivers) CSI drivers.
 This is controlled by the Kubernetes tenant admin.

 Please continue following the configuration steps for a specific CSI Driver [here](docs/concepts/authorization/v1.x/configuration/).

-## Updating Container Storage Module for Authorization Proxy Server Configuration
+## Updating Container Storage Modules for Authorization Proxy Server Configuration

 Authorization has a subset of configuration parameters that can be updated dynamically: